starvagrant/openrpg/notes.data/cards.md

 3. **Scandal**

-	*Self:* Choose a player with at least one skeleton in their closet for a scandal role.
+	*Self:* Choose a player with at least one skeleton in their closet for a scandal roll.

 	*Opponent:* Player discards three money cards or adds on skeleton to their closet.